Natural child, terrible child

 - There's a tale (of unknown veracity) of an Egyptian Pharaoh who supposedly ordered two children to be raised without anyone speaking to them in order to see what language they would start speaking.
 Yeesh.
 Supposedly, they said the word "becos", which meant "bread" in another local language (Phrygian), but which sounded very similar to the sounds made by sheep nearby, which the infants could hear through the window.

 - Romulus and Remus were famously raised by a wolf.
 This did not impede their future career as the founders of Rome.
+Note: The word for female wolf in latin is the same word as that used for prostitute.

 - One origin for the German folk character Knecht Ruprecht claims that he was one, taken in by St. Nicholas.